muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

 Refusal of handshake?
-Well she went ahead with impeachement which says "I do not recognize your Presidency".
+Well she went ahead with impeachment which says "I do not recognize your Presidency".
 The optics are she doesnt respect him in that post, why should he shake hands?